Marwa-AlHajriy/ML-Engineering-Roadmap/README.md

      cnn_brain_tumor.ipynb
      ```
    - Clicked "Select Kernel" and selected the virtual environment (`mycnnexenv`)
+   - Created an S3 bucket named `cnnmodelbucketforsagemaker`.
+       - **Amazon S3** is used to store datasets, model artifacts, and logs.
+       - **Amazon SageMaker** will access data from this bucket to train and deploy the CNN model in the cloud.
    - Started coding the ML pipeline using:
      ```python
      import sagemaker